 Colin has held senior research and policy positions with the Center for American Progress, where he helped found the Enough Project, and at the International Crisis Group.
 In 2017 and 2018, he was a member of the U.N.
 Panel of Experts for South Sudan.
 His research and analysis has appeared in Foreign Affairs, Foreign Policy, Current History, the Christian Science Monitor, the Boston Globe, and the Yale Journal of International Affairs.

 Colin served as a Peace Corps Volunteer in Ethiopia and Mozambique, and has traveled extensively throughout Africa.
 He is a graduate of Pomona College and has an MA in African Studies from the University of London’s School for Oriental and African Studies.
-He lives in Seattle with his wife and their two daughters.
+He lives in Washington, D.C. with his wife and their two daughters.